heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 extern val alert : string -> unit @ home
 do alert (from server get version ())
 ```

 This example features two locations (worlds), the default `home` location and one named `server`.
 As before, we can call `alert` from `home`, but now we can also call `version` on `server`.
 Locations access one another using addresses; the declaration of `server` as a `server addr @ home` says that the home location knows the address of the `server` location and can therefore access `version`.

 ML5 does not consider fault-tolerance.
-For the web front/back-end examples this is perhaps not too big of an issue.
-Still, the absence of a compelling strategy for handling failures is a shortcoming of the design.
+For the web front/back-end examples this is perhaps not too big of an issue, but the absence of a compelling strategy for handling failures is a shortcoming of the design.
 Since `home` is the default location, the same way that `main` is the default entry point for C programs, this program typechecks.
 An error would be raised if the `alert` function was called from a different location.

 AliceML {% cite Alice --file langs-extended-for-dist %} is an example of another extension to SML.
 AliceML leverages SML's advanced module system to explore building *open* distributed systems.
 Open systems are those where each node is only loosely coupled to its peers, meaning it allows for dynamic update and replacements.
 AliceML enables this by forcing components to program to interfaces and dynamically type-checking components as they enter the system.

 ### Objects

 Object-Oriented languages have been extended for distribution in various fashions.
 Objects are an appealing model for agents in a distributed system.
-Indeed, Alan Kay's metaphor of objects as miniature computers and method invocation as message passing {% cite smalltalkHistory --file langs-extended-for-dist %} seems directly evocative of distributed systems.
+Alan Kay's metaphor of objects as miniature computers and method invocation as message passing {% cite smalltalkHistory --file langs-extended-for-dist %} seems directly evocative of distributed systems.

 Eden {% cite Eden --file langs-extended-for-dist %} was an early pioneer (the project began in 1979) in both distributed and object-oriented programming languages.
-In fact, Eden can be classified as a language extended for distribution: Eden applications “were written in the Eden Programming Language (EPL) — a version of Concurrent Euclid to which the Eden team had added support for remote object invocation” {% cite bhjl07 --file langs-extended-for-dist %}.
-However, Eden did not take full advantage of the overlap (namely, objects) between
-the computation and distribution models.
+Eden can be classified as a language extended for distribution: Eden applications “were written in the Eden Programming Language (EPL) — a version of Concurrent Euclid to which the Eden team had added support for remote object invocation” {% cite bhjl07 --file langs-extended-for-dist %}.
+However, Eden did not take full advantage of the overlap (namely, objects) between the computation and distribution models.

 See Chapter 4 for a more extensive overview of the languages using an object-based model for distribution, such as Emerald, Argus, and E.

 ### Batch Processing

 Another common extension is in the domain of batch processing large-scale data.
 MapReduce (and correspondingly Hadoop) is the landmark example of a programming model for distributed batch processing.
 Essentially, batch processing systems present a restricted programming model.
 For example, MapReduce programs must fit into the rigid model of two-step produce then aggregate.
 A restricted model alllows the system to make more guarantees, such as for fault tolerance.
 Subsequently language designers have sought to increase the expressiveness of the programming models and to boost performance.
 Chapter 8 covers batch processing languages in more detail.

 MBrace {% cite MBrace --file langs-extended-for-dist %} is an extension to the F# programming language for writing computations for clusters.
 MBrace provides a *monadic* interface (point to something about monads here) which allows for building cluster jobs out of smaller jobs while still exploiting available parallelism.
 MBrace is a framework that features its own runtime for provisioning, scheduling, and monitoring nodes in a cluster.